ashwinipaul/reliability-aware-hybrid-fusion/README.md

 - 224x224 patches
 - augmentation: random crop, horizontal flip, rotation, stain augmentation, color jitter, Gaussian noise

-The manuscript text does not expose numerical values for the learning rate, weight decay, λ1, λ2, or temperature.
+We do not expose numerical values for the learning rate, weight decay, λ1, λ2, or temperature.
 The YAML files therefore expose these values explicitly so they can be replaced with the validated experimental values.
 The runnable defaults are placeholders and are **not claims about the unpublished historical values**.

 ## 6. Prepare splits

 The code performs patient-wise splitting.
-A 70/10/20 split is used for CAMELYON datasets as stated in the manuscript.
+A 70/10/20 split is used for CAMELYON datasets.

 ```bash
 python -m src.split \